Spectrale – Arcanes

 Many of riff ideas on Power Up date back from over a decade ago when Malcolm Young was still writing music and it shows.
 Guitar work is eminent, even without him in the band, and what mostly impresses are the push-pull within the rhythm guitars and those nuances that not only make the simplistic guitar riffs more interesting, but also give the music dynamics.

-The album has a good flow and while the formula is the same there is also place for diversity, well diversity as it is defined in the AC/DC world.
-“Shot in the Dark” is dusty bluesy rocker, “Kick You When You’re Down” is anthemic dirty with potential for a future live favourite and the above mentioned Through the Mists of Time” casts some depth to the album.
-One or two grand tracks in vein of “Hells Bells” or “The Razors Edge” would do the album’s diversity well, but then again there is focus and simplicity that gives the album eminent flow.
-Overall the album doesn’t really have any big flaws, but it doesn’t offer moments that seem deemed to become cornerstones of band’s legacy.
+The album has a good flow and while the formula is the same there is also a place for diversity, well diversity as it is defined in the AC/DC world.
+“Shot in the Dark” is a dusty bluesy rocker, “Kick You When You’re Down” is anthemic dirty with potential for a future live favourite and the above-mentioned Through the Mists of Time” casts some depth to the album.
+One or two grand tracks in vain of “Hells Bells” or “The Razors Edge” would do the album’s diversity well, but then again there is focus and simplicity that gives the album eminent flow.
+Overall, the album doesn’t really have any big flaws, but it doesn’t offer moments that seem deemed to become cornerstones of the band’s legacy.

-AC/DC delivered perhaps their finest album in three decades and they did that by yet again staying true to themselves, paying homage to their legacy and in that, a true homage to late Malcolm Young.
-2020 was a year of contrasts and new reality in wake of COVID-19, which has affected just about all of aspects of our lives.
-How AC/DC of AC(DC to brush it all away and release an album that doesn’t seem to be in any way affected by the pandemic and as such it might just be exactly what doctor ordered as this year wraps up.
+AC/DC delivered perhaps their finest album in three decades, and they did that by yet again staying true to themselves, paying homage to their legacy and in that, a true homage to the late Malcolm Young.
+2020 was a year of contrasts and new reality in the wake of COVID-19, which has affected just about all aspects of our lives.
+How AC/DC of AC(DC to brush it all away and release an album that doesn’t seem to be in any way affected by the pandemic, and as such it might just be exactly what doctor ordered as this year wraps up.

 www.pwrup.acdc.com